nik-ez/snowiq-docs/sa-supervisor-activities.md

 ### Assigning Resource to Tickets

-A Supervisor can assign an existing ticket to a Resource, by following the steps below:
+A Supervisor can assign an existing ticket to a Resource, by doing the following:

 * Navigate to the Tickets tab
 * Select the ticket to assign
-* On the 'Routes Details' panel, tap 'Assign Resource'.
+* On the 'Routes Details' panel, select 'Assign Resource'.

 <img src="images/supervisor/sa-supervisor-activities/assigning-drivers.png" class="ios width-xl" data-lightbox="24" />

-* In the 'Assign Resource' dialogue complete the following:
+* In the 'Assign Resource' dialogue, do the following:
    * Select type of Activity
-   * Specify whether it is a priority task (switch the toggle on to indicate Yes: this moves the assignment to the top of the queue of the Future Assignments of the Driver)
+   * Specify whether it is a priority task using the Priority task toggle control.
+If selected, the assignment will be placed at the top of the queue of the Future list of assignments for the Driver.
-   * Type a note to the driver
+   * Enter a note to the driver
-   * Select a Resource by either searching for a driver by name in the search bar or select from a list of available drivers which can be filtered by Depot, defaulted to the Supervisor's Depot, and Driver Type: County or Contractor
+   * Select a Resource by either searching for a Driver name in the search bar, or by selecting an available resource from the list which can be filtered by Depot (defaulted to the Supervisor's Depot), and/or Resource Type (County or Contractor)
 * Tap 'Assign'

 This will remove the 'New' tag from the ticket on the ticket list and change the color of the ticket marker on the map to yellow <img src="images/supervisor/sa-supervisor-activities/yellow-logo.png" class="android" style="min-width:18px; width:18px; border:none;" /> to indicate that the ticket status is 'Assigned' but not yet accepted by the Driver.
 It will also notify the Driver to accept the ticket assignment.